-Working your transversus abdominis muscle correctly to narrow a diastasis recti / flatten your stomach after childbirth… Probably one of the most misunderstood muscle actions + certainly one I am most often asked about.
-I have compiled a ‘Your TVA + Getting a Flat Tummy 101″ for you… I hope it helps!
+How to Engage your Transversus Abdominis (often called TVA) muscle… Probably one of the most misunderstood muscle actions and certainly one I am most often asked about.
+I have compiled a ‘Engaging Your Core 101″ for you… I hope it helps!

 If you watch side on in a mirror, this shows as a very slight movement of the lower abs – not a big one.
-Your chest should not thrust.
+Spine is neutral, your chest should not thrust – so lower ribs stay back, stacked directly over ASIS (the hip bone bits that stick out at the front), stacked over pubic bone.
 You don’t hold your breath.
-Your shoulders don’t tense + very importantly, your tailbone or backside doesn’t tuck underneath you.
-When you isolate your TVA muscle + engage it, you should not see movement anywhere else in your body.
+Your shoulders don’t tense and very importantly, your tailbone or backside doesn’t tuck underneath you.
+When you isolate your TVA muscle and engage it, you should not see movement anywhere else in your body.

 So the ideal TVA contraction = exhale, draw belly button gently back to spine, draw pelvic floor gently up.
 Pelvis doesn’t move.
 No tucking, hunching, thrusting or breath holding.

 But to really work, to really function, the TVA is only one part (a very important part, but one part all the same) of your core system of muscles.
-These include your diaphragm, pelvic floor + the multifidus of your spine.
+These include your diaphragm, pelvic floor and the multifidus of your spine.
 Your stabilizing muscles that are utterly vital to your body working right.
 You find them, you figure out how to make them work on their own, then you teach the whole system to work every time you move.

-This is why MuTu System programmes work.
-They teach you how to find the right muscles, how to reconnect with them on an emotional as well as physiological level (the latter won’t work without the former, + many mothers have lost the former), make them work, + then make the whole system work every time you move.
-MuTu teaches you how to reverse the pressure causing the problem through correct alignment, without which no ab exercises will work long term.
-It teaches you how to eat the right foods + balance your hormones to lose the fat that sits on top.
+MuTu teaches you how to use your core to naturally control the pressure causing the problem through correct alignment, without which no ab exercises will work long term.
+It teaches you how to eat the right foods and balance your hormones to lose the fat that sits on top.
 MuTu System fills in all the gaps, all the missing links in why the regime or exercises or methods you have tried before, may not have flattened your tummy.